-In larger projects the Asset Management Specialist may choose not to inspect all individual units, unless a significant number of them are failing the inspection.
-Generally, a minimum of 25% of the units, and a minimum of one unit in every building, will be inspected during each on-site review.
+the Asset Management Specialist may choose not to Physically inspect and review the files of all units, unless a significant number of them are failing the inspection.

+- Projects that have 20 or more HOME units will be reviewed at 20%. - Projects that have less than 20 HOME units will have a minimum of 4 files and units reviewed/inspected and a minimum of one unit in every building, will be inspected during each on-site review.